 Summer isn’t officially here until June 21, and that's also the longest day of the year.
 Go figure.
 But, in some parts of the country the heat and humidity is already sweltering.
-Since the temperatures will only keep rising until we hit the fall months, we have some tips to help you beat the summer heat.
+Since the temperatures will only keep rising until we hit the fall months, we have some high ponytail tips and more to help you beat the summer heat.

 PULL YOUR HAIR UP

 This seems simple enough.
 Few things annoy me more than sweaty hair sticking to my neck.
 So up it goes!
 We wanted to share some of our favorite styles for PONY-O ponytail holders in summer.
 Number 1 is the High Ponytail, of course!

 And last, but not least, the always popular Hair Bun, created with our patented BUN BARZ.
 Here's a bonus: our bendable ponytail holders are waterproof, sweat proof, and are easily removed from wet hair.
 Onto more tips for beating the summer heat!